SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 To enable inter-node TLS encryption:

-1. Copy the Java KeyStores to the corresponding node
+1. Copy the Java Keystore (.jks file), or the PKCS12 store (.p12 file) if you used a script to generate the certificates, to the corresponding node

 1. Open the *cassandra.yaml* file, and locate the *server_encryption_options*.